rapidfuzz/RapidFuzz/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to security@maxbachmann.de or report it via https://tidelift.com/security.
+Instead, please send an email to oss@maxbachmann.de.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: